Give your little one a strong moniker with our list of Mexican baby boy names. Discover the meanings and origins of Hispanic boys’ names at Peanut.

 What’s a badass name for a boy?

-If you’re looking for something a little more dramatic for your son, there are many war or glory-themed badass Mexican boy names.
+If you’re looking for something a little more dramatic for your son, there are many powerful and glory-themed badass Mexican names.

-Try some of these powerful Mexican boy names on for size if you can picture your son filling the shoes of a top CEO or athlete!
+Try some of these powerful Mexican names for boys on for size if you can picture your son filling the shoes of a top CEO or athlete!